prashgarg/health-cLLaiMs/readme.txt

 README – Replication Package for “Artificial Intelligence health advice accuracy varies across languages and contexts”

 This directory contains all code needed to reproduce our analyses.
-For full package, including data, visit the Zenodo repository
+For full package, including data, visit the Zenodo repository (DOI: 10.5281/zenodo.15281282), accessible at https://zenodo.org/records/15281282.

 Files:
   • project.Rproj